Jaleel Scott

-Jaleel Scott (born February 23, 1995) is an American football wide receiver who is a free agent.
-He played college football at New Mexico State, and was drafted by the Baltimore Ravens in the fourth round of the 2018 NFL Draft.
-He has also been a member of the New York Jets.
+Jaleel Scott (born February 23, 1995) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the New Mexico State Aggies, and was selected by the Baltimore Ravens in the fourth round of the 2018 NFL draft.
+He was also a member of the New York Jets.

-Early years
+Early life

 Scott attended and played high school football at Rock Hill High School.

 College career

 Scott was recruited to play for Maryland but did not qualify academically.
 He played for three years at Ellsworth Community College and had 45 receptions, 668 yards, nine touchdowns in 2015.
 Scott had 23 receptions for 283 yards and five touchdowns after transferring to New Mexico State in 2016.
 The following year, he recorded 1,079 yards and nine touchdowns on 76 receptions.
 He was a first-team all-conference selection and had a one-handed touchdown catch against Arizona State.

 Professional career

 Baltimore Ravens

-Scott was drafted by the Baltimore Ravens in the fourth round, 132nd overall pick, of the 2018 NFL Draft.
+Scott was selected by the Baltimore Ravens in the fourth round, 132nd overall pick, of the 2018 NFL draft.
 He was placed on injured reserve on August 27, 2018.

 Scott was waived by the Ravens during final roster cuts on September 5, 2020.